whitwort/guppyR/README.md

 # guppyR

-Wrapper adapting the [Guppy](https://github.com/daniel3735928559/guppy) equation editor for use as an input in Shiny apps using [htmlwidgets](http://www.htmlwidgets.org).
-This package provides facilities for feedback on equation correctness on the client and an API for sanitized server-side function evaluation using only whitelisted symbols.
+Wrapper adapting the [Guppy](https://github.com/daniel3735928559/guppy) equation editor for use as an input in Shiny apps.
+This package provides facilities for feedback on equation correctness on the client and an API for sanitized server-side function evaluation using whitelisted symbols.

 ## License